janina-rinke/HGT_in_ants/atom_scripts/LGT_read_analysis.md

+# LGT analysis

-LGT analysis: Extraction of border regions in PACBIO reads
+##1.
+Extraction of border regions in PACBIO reads

-## Viewing PacBio reads in the IGV web browser application
+### 1.1 Viewing PacBio reads in the IGV web browser application

 Create a fasta index file of the genome file to view the data: